Julian (emperor): Restoration of state paganism

-In his School Edict Julian required that all public teachers be approved by the Emperor; the state paid or supplemented much of their salaries.
+In his School Edict, Julian required that all public teachers be approved by the Emperor; the state paid or supplemented much of their salaries.
 Ammianus Marcellinus explains this as intending to prevent Christian teachers from using pagan texts (such as the Iliad, which was widely regarded as divinely inspired) that formed the core of classical education: "If they want to learn literature, they have Luke and Mark: Let them go back to their churches and expound on them", the edict says.
 This was an attempt to remove some of the influence of the Christian schools which at that time and later used ancient Greek literature in their teachings in their effort to present the Christian religion as being superior to paganism.
-The edict also dealt a severe financial blow to many Christian scholars, tutors and teachers, as it deprived them of students.
+The edict also dealt a severe financial blow to many Christian scholars, tutors, and teachers, as it deprived them of students.

 In his Tolerance Edict of 362, Julian decreed the reopening of pagan temples, the restitution of confiscated temple properties, and the return from exile of "heretical" Christian bishops who had been censured or excommunicated by the Church.
 The latter was an instance of tolerance of different religious views, but it may also have been an attempt by Julian to foster schisms and divisions between his Christian rivals, since disputes over what constituted orthodox Catholic teaching could become quite fierce.

-His care in the institution of a pagan hierarchy in opposition to that of the Church's hierarchy was due to his wish to create a society in which every aspect of the life of the citizens was to be connected, through layers of intermediate levels, to the consolidated figure of the Emperor—the final provider for all the needs of his people.
-Within this project, there was no place for a parallel institution, such as the Church's hierarchy or Christian charity.